 Keep proof of what you paid or donated for your dog, some insurers, like Direct Line, require this.

-If you take your pet abroad, you may be covered under the Pets Travelling Scheme.
-However, this is only valid within the EU and may not include the full cover of your existing policy, so check with your insurance company before you make travel plans.
+If you take your pet abroad, you may need an add-on travel policy to be covered and you'll have to adhere to the rules of the Pets Travelling Scheme.
+However, this is only valid within the EU, so check with your insurance company before you make travel plans.

 Forget it.
-Insurers will not pay any vet fees if the condition is related to breeding or as a result of giving birth.
+Most insurers will not pay any vet fees if the condition is related to breeding.
 If you decide to use your dog for commercial breeding, beware that, with some insurers, your entire policy could be invalidated.

 8. Keep your insurer informed